 She earned her Bachelor of Music with Elective Studies in Business from the University of Puget Sound where she studied violin with Dr. Maria Sampen and Timothy Christie.
 Thornton’s music business work began in her high school years, when she first began directing and performing in quartets for weddings and other private events.
-In 2007, at only 19 years of age, Thornton was chosen as the Production Manager for the premiere of the Walla Walla Chamber Music Festival, founded by Artistic Director Timothy Christie.
+In 2007, at only 19 years of age, Thornton served as the Production Manager for the premiere of the Walla Walla Chamber Music Festival, founded by Artistic Director Timothy Christie.
 She served WWCMF for its summer and winter festivals for 10 seasons.
 During her undergraduate years, Thornton nurtured her love of non-classical genres and in 2009, studied traditional Irish fiddling with Brendan Mulkere at the Hammersmith Irish Cultural Center in London.
 The following summer she was awarded an Independent Research Grant by the University of Puget Sound to create a documentary film on the state of fiddle music in the Pacific Northwest.
-Ever committed to the impact of music on her communities, in the fall of 2009, Thornton served on the board of the Tacoma Philharmonic as an undergraduate student member.
+Ever committed to the impact of music on her communities, in the fall of 2009, Thornton joined the board of the Tacoma Philharmonic as an undergraduate student member.

 In the classical music realm, Thornton has performed in the string sections of Missoula Symphony, Helena Symphony, Bozeman Symphony Ohio Valley Symphony, River Cities Symphony, Ohio University Symphony, Sound Stage Rhythm Orchestra (Portland OR), University of Puget Sound Symphony and String Orchestra, Montana All State Orchestra, and the United States Youth Ensembles 2004 European concert tour.
 Over the years she has performed in master-classes and private lessons with Danielle Belen, Elbert Tsai, Orli Shaham, The Lenore Trio, composer Erik Griswold, Kenneth Goldsmith, and Sharon Wei.
 Other instructors she has studied with include Lael Gray, Jackie Melvin, Brendan Mulkere, Owen Dunsford, and Donna Hebert.
 From 2018-2020 she was the recipient of the Hardanger Fiddle Association of America Adult Student Hardingfele Loan and studied traditional Norwegian fiddling with Rachel Nesvig and took a lesson with HFAA President, Loretta Kelley.